English 36603: Literature and Suicide

 This is a discussion-based course, not a lecture-based one.
 I strongly believe that learning is a social practice, and by voicing your reading of these texts to your peers, you are helping to educate the entire classroom, yourself and myself included.
 However, I am aware that some people are more comfortable speaking than others—in fact, public speaking regularly tops polls of Americans’ greatest fears—and your participation grade will also include active listening.
 However, there will also be no toleration of deliberately racist, sexist, homophobic, transphobic, or ableist language.
 I use the word deliberately because we all have gaps in knowledge and experience and part of the purpose of a college education is assisting each other in filling in those gaps.
 Therefore, I encourage respectful debate when your peers or I have said something that is hurtful, insensitive, or ignorant.

 Definition: For your first assignment, you will write a definition of the word “suicide.”

 Socratic Dialogue: For your second assignment, you will write a one 1000-word dialogue in which two speakers are arguing about a key issue in suicide studies,

-Close Reading: For your final assignment, you will write a 1000-word close reading essay on an assigned text.
+Close Reading: For your third and fourth assignments, you will write two 1000-word close reading essays on an assigned text.